A Gas-Kinetic Scheme for Maxwell Equations: Analysis

-In this section, we employ a one-dimensional (1-D) polarized pure electromagnetic wave equation to illustrate the asymptotic behavior of the kinetic model and the numerical method.
-The kinetic behaviors and temporal accuracy are explored through this analysis.
+In this section, we also employ the one-dimensional polarized pure electromagnetic wave equation in section \ref{sec:analysis gks} to illustrate the asymptotic behavior of the LBM method.
+Consider the kinetic equation of $E_y$ first,